 Jetwing Lagoon

-A lot of my favorite hotels in Sri Lanka were created by Bawa.
+Some of the best hotels in Sri Lanka were created by Geoffrey Bawa.
 I basically made it my mission to visit all of the hotels he ever designed, including his own home in Bentota (read more about it below).
 But I digress!

 Jetwing Lagoon is a gorgeous hotel with a lake on the one side, and the ocean — on the other.
 It’s not overlooking the ocean, but you can walk to the beach in about two minutes.
 It’s peaceful, and quiet, with lots of little nooks and corners where you can hide with a book.
 The rooms are spacious, with large windows and windowsills you can dance on (an opportunity I never miss).
 The bathroom is under open sky, large and airy.